-In October 2021, the Company entered into an agreement with a consultant to provide financial advisory services for a six-month term.
-Pursuant to the agreement, the Company will grant \$150,000 of common stock over the term of service.
-In January 2022, The Company granted 13,889 shares of common stock at grant date fair value, pursuant to the agreement, and recorded general and administrative expenses of \$75,000 for the three months ended March 31, 2022.
+In the fourth quarter of 2021, the Company entered into an agreement with a consultant to provide financial advisory services for asix-month term.
+Pursuant to the agreement, the Company granted \$150,000 of common stock over the term of service.
+In January 2022, the Company granted13,889 shares of common stock at grant date fair value, pursuant to the agreement and recorded general and administrative expenses of \$0 and \$75,000 for the three months ended March 31, 2023 and 2022, respectively.

-In March 2022, the Company entered into an agreement with a consultant to provide investor relation services for a six-month term.
-Pursuant to the agreement, the Company granted 30,000 shares of common stock with a grant date fair value of \$3.77, and paid \$25,000 of cash compensation The cash component will be expensed over the service period and the equity component expensed consistent with the contractual vesting.
-The Company recorded general and administrative expenses of \$113,100 for the three months ended March 31, 2022.
+In the first quarter of 2022, the Company entered into an agreement with a consultant to provide investor relation services for asix-month term.
+Pursuant to the agreement, the Company granted 30,000 shares of common stock with a grant date fair value of \$.77 and paid \$25,000 of cash compensation.
+The cash component will be expensed over the service period and the equity component expensed consistent with the contractual vesting.
+The Company recorded general and administrative expenses of \$0 and \$113,100 for the three months ended March 31, 2023 and 2022, respectively.